5 Of The Most Magical Patio Materials

 - b) Rip your old one up and start from scratch.

-If, however, you know deep down there is no rescuing your tired, dishevelled and totally-past-it patio, but don’t know where to start, don’t despair.
+If, however, you know deep down there is no rescuing your tired, dishevelled and totally-past-it patio.
+But perhaps you don’t know where to start, well, don’t despair.
 The trick to a snazzy-looking patio is knowing which materials will give your outdoor area that little bit of individuality and wow-factor.

 So, without further ado, here are the five basic materials almost every pretty patio is made from.
 Enjoy.